sfomuseum/android-nfc-clock/README.md

 ## About the code

 This application has a hybrid Java and Kotlin code base.
-That's because all of the actual work listening for NFC tag readers and sending responses is handled by @underwindfall 's `CardService.kt` class which was extracted from the [NFCAndroid](https://github.com/underwindfall/NFCAndroid/) repository.
+That's because all of the actual work listening for NFC tag readers and sending responses is handled by [Qifan Yang](https://github.com/underwindfall/NFCAndroid/)'s `CardService.kt` class which was extracted from the [NFCAndroid](https://github.com/underwindfall/NFCAndroid/) repository.

 I am not an experienced Java programmer, let alone Kotlin, so I am taking advantage of the fact that the Android Studio IDE will let me mix and match the two languages seamlessly.
 Thanks, Google.